HOW TO PROACTIVELY MANAGE EMPLOYEE TERMINATIONS

 Employee Voluntarily Ends Their Employment

-In closing, most all employers will be faced with employee terminations at some point.
-If you plan ahead and have the proper procedures in place, you can both minimize the effects and protect your business against any legal ramifications.
+Most employers will face employee terminations at some point.
+Planning ahead and having proper procedures in place can minimize disruption and help protect the business from legal ramifications.

 Need insurance for You, Your Family or Your Business?